-A simple white sauce can form the basis of many meals from macaroni and cheese and lasagne to chicken pie as well as just being a sauce for meat or fish.
+A simple white sauce, otherwise known as bechamel sauce, can form the basis of many meals from macaroni and cheese and lasagne to chicken pie as well as just being a sauce for meat or fish.

 White sauce is quick and easy to make – no need for a sauce in a packet, which isn’t very nice anyway.
 White sauce is a good way to use up leftover vegetables and meat that are sitting in the fridge.
 Rather than throwing out leftovers, or those vegetables that don’t get used before next week’s shop, combine them with white sauce.
 Add leftover cooked meat or tuna if you have it and cover with a piece of puff pastry for a pie to feed a whole family.
 Or mix in some rice or pasta, top with cheese for a mornay bake.

 Below is a recipe to make a basic white sauce as well as suggestions for use and flavour variations.